quickcharge3/hl3repo/Combat System.md

 This is where we deviate, since we won't have rock paper scissors unit compositions but instead base calculations on current stock prices.

 Players can not manually dispatch these attacks, instead they get dispatched periodically based on current [[$GLOBALDEFENSIVE]] stock prices or from [[Crate Drops]].

+>[!note]
+>
+>the automatic dispatch is partly out of concern of not killing the site from people all spamming a single button.
+>If that's something the site can handle (into the future) then a collectively spammable button could be a fun addition to combat

 Hence, based on investment in [[$GLOBALDEFENSIVE]], Earth would dispatch some amount of attacks per minute